 There is one thing, however, that does mark the beginning of 70th week itself.

-In putting forth the prophecy of the 70 weeks, the issuing of a decree to rebuild Jerusalem (ostensibly, to protect the Temple) was paramount.
+In putting forth the prophecy of the 70 weeks, the issuing of a decree to rebuild Jerusalem (ostensibly, to protect the Temple) started the clock.
 The Temple was front and center throughout the first 69 weeks, it will be central during the 70th week.
 This, despite its complete destruction in 70 AD.
-Since the Temple features so prominently in the prophecy of the 70 weeks, it seems to me, that in shifting the redemptive focus from the Gentiles back to the Jews, the Temple in Jerusalem will have to be the central issue again.
+Since the Temple features so prominently in the prophecy of the 70 weeks, it seems to me, that in shifting God's redemptive focus from the Gentiles back to the Jews, the Temple in Jerusalem become the central issue again.

 So, when the Antichrist signs the covenant that marks start of the 70th week, it will have a provision which allows the rebuilding of the Temple in Jerusalem.